 - on the 50 million year time scale, no correlation exists between carbon dioxide and temperature

-Since the NASA screwed the moon-landing project, it only reached the news with denying its highly sophisticated fake (I believed it for many years).
+Since the moon-landing project, NASA only reached the news with denying its highly sophisticated fake (I believed it for many years).
 Now they apparently decided to dedicate the American tax-payers’ money to another fake project: brainwashing citizens into believing something is wrong with human production of carbon dioxide.
 They try to scare us with these graphs:

 This is what you get if you tell only a tiny part of the story.
 Moreover, the hockey stick temperature increase is as fraudulent as was Michael Mann’s hockey stick carbon dioxide increase.